 - The app handles invoices and payments.
 You don’t have to worry about getting the money from renters, as the app collects payments for you.
 It pays you either monthly or bi-monthly, depending on your preferences.

 - You determine when to lease your parking spot.
 You have full say over when and for how long people can rent your spot.

 Cons of SPOT

 - There’s a fee.
 Every time you lease your spot, the app takes 20% of your earnings.
 It doesn’t charge you for listing a spot, though.

 - It’s only available in a few cities.
 At the time of writing, the app is only available in 10 cities across the U.S., meaning that if you don’t live in Boston, LA, DC, Philadelphia, Miami, Chicago, Seattle, or San Francisco, you’re out of luck.

 - The app is only available on iOS.
 As far as I can tell, there doesn’t seem to be an Android version of the app.
 What’s up with that?

 If you can tick all these boxes: have an unused or underused parking spot in a prime area, live in one of the ten cities, and use an iOS device, it’s worth putting your parking spot up on the SPOT app.
 The rest of us are just out of luck.

-Whether you decide to drive for Uber, list a room on Airbnb, or start your own online craft business, don’t forget that you’ll be considered an independent contractor and will be responsible for taxes on any money you earn.
+Whether you decide to drive for Uber, list a room on Airbnb, start a blog, or start your own online craft business, don’t forget that you’ll be considered an independent contractor and will be responsible for taxes on any money you earn.
 While plenty of apps offer liability and damages insurance, none of them offer basic employee benefits like health insurance or retirement.